-The West Virginia Northern Community College Bookstore pleased to continue its partnership with Eastern West Virginia Community and Technical College as the textbook supplier for the 2018-2019 academic year.
+The West Virginia Northern Community College (WVNCC) Bookstore is pleased to continue its partnership with Eastern West Virginia Community and Technical College as the textbook supplier for the 2019-2020 academic year.
 The WVNCC Bookstore is owned and operated by Barnes and Noble College Booksellers and is located in Wheeling, West Virginia.
-We currently serve the students at the WVNCC Wheeling, Weirton, and New Martinsville West Virginia campuses, and are excited to welcome Eastern West Virginia Community and Technical College to our operation.

 Textbooks will be available for purchase by numerous means, and all orders will be shipped within 24 hours of receipt from our Wheeling, WV location.
-Textbooks can be purchased via our secure website at http://wvncc.bncollege.com, by U.S. mail or fax using our textbook reservation form, or by calling the bookstore directly.
+Textbooks can be purchased via our secure website at http://wvncc.bncollege.com, or by calling the bookstore directly, 304-214-8930.
 We will be equipped to accept student financial aid awards for textbook purchases for those who are eligible.
 Purchases may also be paid by check or credit card.